 What About A Hydraulic Clutch Dragging?

-Even a hydraulic clutch can have most of these problems except for the cable adjustment issue.
+Even a hydraulic clutch, which come on KTM’s, can have most of these problems except for the cable adjustment issue.
 With that said, the hydraulic line can absorb moisture or get air into it for various reasons.

 Air bubbles in the line won’t allow the clutch to fully disengage because there’s not 100% fluid pushing the actuator arm to disengage it.